 COVID-19 has had a significant negative financial impact across a wide spectrum of industries, both in terms of operations and access to operating capital.
 The Company's ability to continue operations is, in part, dependent on our access to funding.
-A published by the National Association of Manufacturers in March 2020 reports that due to COVID-19, 35% of manufacturers surveyed anticipate supply chain disruptions, 53% anticipate changes to operations, and 78% anticipate a negative financial impact.
-With these facts in mind, no assurances can be made that COVID-19 will not affect our supply chain, will not negatively affect access or operating restrictions on our AOT technology, or negatively impact our ability to fund continued operations.
+No assurances can be made that COVID-19 will not affect our supply chain, will not negatively affect access or operating restrictions on our AOT technology, or negatively impact our ability to fund continued operations.

 Our expenses to date have been funded through the sale of shares of common stock and convertible debt, as well as proceeds from the exercise of stock purchase warrants and options.
 We will need to raise substantial additional capital through 2023, and beyond, to fund work on our AOT, our sales and marketing efforts, continuing research and development, and certain other expenses, including without limitation, legal and accounting expenses, until we are able to achieve a revenue base.
-We can provide no assurances that additional capital will be available to us, or if it is, that such additional capital will be offered at acceptable terms.
+We can provide no assurances that additional capital will be available to us, or if it is, that such additional capital will be offered at acceptable terms or that available capital will result in our achieving a revenue base.